Thursday, 14 November 2024

 In the earlier timeline we also have a mysterious gentleman who Rachel meets during a power failure on the underground during her commute.
 Who is this man?
 And why does it feel as if he can answer some of the many questions Rachel has about what happened during her lost days?

 I did find the timelines a little confusing in this book, and really needed to concentrate on what was happening when.
 There was lots going on, and plenty to keep your attention focused on the different characters.
 I found Caroline to be rather obnoxious and spoiled, and really wanted Anthony to take his rose-tinted specs off and realise just how much damage he was doing with his responses to her actions.
-Where she was concerned I was totally on Rachels's side - but the background to the relationship between the two women is also understandable to a point, however Caroline is a bit old to be playing the wronged daughter card in my opinion.
+Where she was concerned I was totally on Rachel's side - but the background to the relationship between the two women is also understandable to a point, however Caroline is a bit old to be playing the wronged daughter card in my opinion.

 If you want a fast paced, entertaining thriller this will tick all the boxes for you.
 The author has a very engaging writing style that will have you turning the pages and possibly missing your stop on your own commute as you get well and truly drawn in to the crazy world that Rachel finds herself in after what should have just been an ordinary tube journey.